Victor G. De Gruttola, SM, SM, SD

 SM in Biostatistics, 60-credit program

-Minimum prerequisites for entrance (in addition to departmental prerequisites): Bachelor’s degree or non-U.S. equivalent in one of the mathematical sciences or an allied field (for example, biology, psychology, or economics).
+Minimum prerequisite for entrance (in addition to departmental prerequisites): Bachelor’s degree or non-U.S. equivalent in one of the mathematical sciences or an allied field (for example, biology, psychology, or economics).

-Program requirements: At least 40 credits of coursework, including 30 credits from the applied biostatistics core curriculum and a minimum of 5 credits from elective courses.
-Due to the applied emphasis of this program, students devote the remaining credits to completing a collaborative research practicum related to the design, conduct, and analysis of research studies with a focus on data analysis and scientific presentation, which culminates in a written thesis and related oral presentation.
+Program requirements: At least 40 credits of coursework, including 27.5 credits from the applied biostatistics core curriculum, a minimum of 5 biostatistics credits from elective courses, and core requirements in public health.
+Due to the applied emphasis of this program, students devote 10 to 20 credits toward completing a collaborative research practicum related to the design, conduct, and analysis of research studies with a focus on data analysis and scientific presentation, which culminates in a written thesis and oral presentation.

 SM in Biostatistics, 42.5-credit program